Gizra/og/docs/access.md

 have the permission to edit their own content, but not the content of other members.

-The permission system from Drupal core does not lend itself well to these use cases since we cannot reliably derive the entity type and operation from these simple string based permissions.
+Drupal core's permission system doesn't lend itself well to these use cases since we cannot reliably derive the entity type and operation from these simple string based permissions.
 For example the permission `delete own article content` gives a user the permission to delete nodes of type 'article' which